May 28, 2022

 The only way out is through.

-Macrodosing, which refers to the act of taking larger doses (approximately 3-5 grams) of mushrooms, can have many benefits.
-Over the course of four to six hours, you may be able to feel and release suppressed emotions you’ve been holding onto for years.
-Sometimes, high-dose mushroom journeys can involve mystical experiences which allow you to feel connected with “Infinite Love” or “Ultimate Truth.”
+Macrodosing, which refers to taking larger doses (approximately 3-5 grams) of mushrooms, can have many benefits.
+Over five to six hours, you may be able to feel and release suppressed emotions you’ve been holding onto for years.
+Sometimes, high-dose mushroom journeys can involve mystical experiences that connect you with “Infinite Love” or “Ultimate Truth.”

-It can take time to properly prepare your mindset and environment for a macrodose.
+Preparing your mindset and environment properly for a macrodose can take time.
 And, because the effects can be so profound, processing the insights you’ve gained can be a lifelong endeavor.

 If you want to start at a slower and more gentle pace, microdosing might be the way to go.